 Record books are how a 4-H'er tracks their year.
-It is very important to their 4-H experience in allowing time for the member to reflect on their project workshops and club activities.
-Record books teach kids how to set goals, tracks their community service (great for things like scholarship applications), and helps them learn the cost of their project.
+It is very important to allow time for 4-H members to reflect on their project workshops and club activities.
+Record books teach kids how to set goals, tracks their community service (great for scholarship applications), and helps them learn the cost of their project.
 Record books also offer a way for youth to reflect and apply what they are learning to their goals and life outside 4-H.

 Electronic forms can be downloaded below or on the Montana 4-H website.
-Hard copies are available through your club leader or the Extension Office for a small cost.
-Members and leaders have the option of using apps like Zingbooks instead of paper.
+Hard copies and 4-H binders are available through your club leader or the Extension Office for a small cost.

 - A calendar template - for easy record-keeping throughout the year.
 Stick it on your fridge or bulletin board!

 - ZSuites Online Record Book

 - My 4-H Year - Used to record club and general 4-H activities

 - My 4-H Non-Animal Project Journal & Financial Record - You need one for each non-animal project

 - My 4-H Animal Project Journal & Financial Record - You need one for each animal project